airr-community/airr-standards/docs/ontovoc/introduction_ontovoc.rst

 *ontology ID* (``id``) and the corresponding *label* (``label``).

-Within the AIRR Standards, Compact URIs (`CURIEs`_) are used to represent *ontology IDs*.
-CURIEs are a standardized way to abbreviate International Resource Identifiers (IRI, [RFC3987]_), which includes URIs as a subset.
+Within the AIRR Standards, Compact URIs (`CURIEs`_) are used to represent *ontology IDs* or *persistent IDs*.
+CURIEs are a standardized way to abbreviate International Resource Identifiers (IRI, [RFC3987]_), which include URIs and URLs as subsets.
 They were originally conceived to simplify the handling of attributes, e.g. in XML or SPARQL, by making them more compact and readable.
 CURIEs are also used by IEDB databases to reduce redundancies (mainly in the leading part of IRIs).